 © 2021 Robert Fairhead

 N.B.
-Due to COVID isolation and lockdowns, 2020 proved to be a good year for me writing-wise.
-You might like to read about another purple patch I had in my early thirties back in the 1990s in this blog post, Repurposed Writing.
+Due to COVID isolation and lockdowns, 2020 proved to be a good year writing-wise.
+You might like to read another blog post about a purple patch I had in the 1990s, Repurposed Writing.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.